 Planning Your Move

 Looking forward to going big (get it?) and getting settled in your new San Antonio home?
-Our Containing the Chaos blog can help you with that!
+The PODS blog can help you with that!
 We cover all sorts of tips and tricks to help you with your next move — everything from how to pack for a long-distance move to tips for moving with portable containers.
 When it comes to making moves, big or small, we know it’s never too early to start planning and there’s always something fun to do in your new home.
 From tips and tricks to flexible and friendly service, PODS has your back every step of the way.

 Katherine Alex Beaven is a frequent contributor to the PODS blog who has moved 20+ times because she loves to experience new places.